eauwmadison/eauw.org/content/leadership-team/harmon-bhasin.md

 image: /images/uploads/harmon-bhasin.jpg
 role: Wisconsin Biosecurity Initiative Lead
 executive: false
-previous: false
+previous: true
 hidden: false
 calUsername:
 priority: 7
 ---

-Harmon is a third-year studying Computer Science and Economics with a focus in Bioinformatics.
+Harmon is a graduate of UW–Madison, where he studied Computer Science and Economics with a focus in Bioinformatics.
 His interests include biosecurity and entrepreneurship, and he’s done extensive research in machine learning.